microsoft/nni/docs/en_US/TrainingService/AMLMode.md

 Compared with [LocalMode](LocalMode.md) trial configuration in aml mode have these additional keys:
 * computeTarget
     * required key.
 The computer cluster name you want to use in your AML workspace.
-* nodeCount
+* image
     * required key.
-The number of nodes to use for one run. [refer](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.runconfiguration?view=azure-ml-py#variables)
+The docker image name used in job.

 amlConfig:
 * subscriptionId